 Huskie Pledge Grant

-If you're graduating from an Illinois high school with an overall GPA of at least 3.0, you may qualify for a Huskie Pledge grant.
-This means you could pay no tuition or fees your first year at NIU—and possibly beyond.
+Eligible students graduating from an Illinois high school with an overall GPA of at least 3.0, could qualify for a Huskie Pledge grant to cover tuition or fees your first year at NIU—and possibly beyond.

 To be considered for a Huskie Pledge grant, you must apply to NIU and submit an Alternative Application for Illinois Financial Aid by the priority deadline.
 Read more about Huskie Pledge eligibility requirements.